HuixinMan/proj2/README.md

       toE <- rep(FALSE, n)

 # Family spread
-      #If family communication starts
       if (alpha[1] > 0) {
-        # Traverse each infected person i
         for (i in idxI) {
           # Get the list of members of the i's family
           mem <- hh[[h[i]]]